-The Project proposes to construct a medical marijuana facility for the purposes of indoor cultivation with supporting infrastructure improvements on approximately 1.26 acres in accordance with City Ordinance 552 and 553.
-The property is zoned Light Industrial, this zone is intended to provide for any and all industrial uses operating entirely in enclosed buildings, and those requiring limited and screen-able outdoor storage space.
+The Project proposes to construct a medical marijuana facility for the purposes of indoor cultivation with supporting infrastructure improvements on approximately 9.78 net acres in accordance with City Ordinance 552 and 553.
+The property is zoned Light Industrial, this zone is intended to provide for any and all industrial uses operating entirely in enclosed buildings, and those requiring limited and screenable outdoor storage space.
 The Project site is largely segregated from the City's intense residential and commercial uses.
 This is consistent with the City's General Plan land use designation.

-The proposed cultivation facility is located east of Little Morongo Road on the north side of Palomar Lane.
+The proposed cultivation facility is located east of Little Morongo Road and approximately 650 feet north of Two Bunch Palms Trail.
 The Project site will have two gated points of access and an internal loop drive aisle.
-Two access points are proposed to be located on Palomar Lane.
-This roadway is currently an unimproved dirt road.
+Two access points are proposed to be located on Little Morongo Road.
+This roadway is currently paved with no curb or gutter.